rliebling/fastrAck/README.md

   2.  don't watch the directory tree.
 Just use the `-index` flag to build the index on demand.
   3.   use some other tool (eg http://www.rubyinside.com/watchr-more-than-an-automated-test-runner-4590.html) to run the index command whenever a file changes.

+On Windows, as a quick way to get the ANSI color code support to work, I pipe the output through a ruby process with the win32console gem.
+The code assumes ruby is in the path with this gem available (eg the command `ruby -rwin32console` should work.
+If you run without color support (eg where the output is redirected or with --color=false) then you don't need ruby.

+## Credits

+The really heavy lifting here was done by Russ Cox in the project http://code.google.com/p/codesearch.
+I modified the code a bit to make it clean up after itself better based on some patches that were posted for it.

+Handling of ANSI color codes for terminal output utilizes the terminal library from https://github.com/kless/terminal which I modified slightly to help it build on Windows.

+Notifications of file changes (to trigger updating the index) is handled by Chris Howey's library https://github.com/howeyc/fsnotify

 ## License